vecopay/veco/README.md

-## **About Veco**
+## **About Swamp**

 **SWAMP** is a new innovative cryptocurrency that is building an ecosystem for its community.
-The Veco community are passionate about cryptocurrency and truly believe blockchain technology is going to change the world.
+The Swamp community are passionate about cryptocurrency and truly believe blockchain technology is going to change the world.

-Veco is an egalitarian Proof-of-Work (PoW) cryptocurrency that uses YesPoWer 1.0 cpu only algorithm.
-Veco will start off as a hybrid of PoW and masternodes, and will gradually move towards operating exclusively on masternodes to create a decentralised network which does not rely on any central body control.
+Swamp is an egalitarian Proof-of-Work (PoW) cryptocurrency that uses YesPoWer 1.0 cpu only algorithm.
+Swamp will start off as a hybrid of PoW and masternodes, and will gradually move towards operating exclusively on masternodes to create a decentralised network which does not rely on any central body control.

-The Veco team may seek to collaborate with other developers who share the same vision and can add value to the project.
+The Swamp team may seek to collaborate with other developers who share the same vision and can add value to the project.

-## **Veco Official Links**
+## **Swamp Official Links**

 :small_orange_diamond: Website: https://vecocoin.io